 “We use the Fantastic Fan for air flow when it gets warm.
 If it’s hot, then we use the air conditioner – if we have an electric hook up.
 If not, then we use palm leaves.” – Barry Schoenwetter, 2006 GMC Sierra 2500HD, 2005 Lance 1030

 “I have built in air, and go to cool places with plenty of trees and shade.
-I also have ample amounts of beer.” – Sam, 2002 Ford F250, 1995 Shadow Cruiser
+There is also ample amounts of beer.” – Sam, 2002 Ford F250, 1995 Shadow Cruiser

 “I mounted a 13,500 roof top air conditioner and have the original 12-volt fan over the bunk.
 There is a 12-volt circulation fan for additional air movement sitting on the counter.
 I use one or two Honda EU2000 generators as necessary when power is not available.” – Bob Cooke, 2002 Dodge Ram 2500, 1966 Avion C-10